for Veterans and the Public

 What treatments are effective?

-- Triple therapy: pegylated interferon and ribavirin PLUS either boceprevir or telaprevir
+- Pegylated interferon and ribavirin PLUS either boceprevir or telaprevir

 Interferon is a medicine that helps your body's immune system to attack infected liver cells and to protect healthy liver cells from new infection.
 Pegylated interferon is taken by injection once a week.